top of page

 5. Structural Repairs (Sagging or Broken Frames)

-• If the sofa’s frame or padding is damaged, upholstery experts may need to rebuild the internal structure before repairing the leather.
+• If the sofa’s frame or padding is damaged, upholstery experts may rebuild the internal structure before repairing the leather.

 Is Leather Sofa Repair Worth It?